 - Beekeeping value chain (Cross border region: “Pchinja Krajishte”)

 In order to achieve the objectives of Beekeeping Value Chain development in the Pchinja – Krajishte cross-border region it is envisaged to provide financial support for beekeepers’ associations and beekeepers for establishing, extending and diversifying beekeeping production and improving safety and quality standards in beekeeping sector and of the bee products.

 Calls for Proposals were based on restricted – two-step approach.
 In the first instance, the applicants were submitting Concept Note and other relevant documentation.
 After the first evaluation was performed – Analysis 1, the pre-selected applicants were invited by SWG Secretariat to submit a complete application package.
 For the applicants which submitted the complete application package second evaluation – Analysis 2 and ranking was performed, based on the submitted complete application package with all supporting documents.

-Within the calls for proposals, total 78 concept notes.
+- Within the Call for proposals, total 78 concept notes submitted;

-SWG Secretariat has signed 40 contracts with the ABD Grant Scheme beneficiaries;
+- SWG Secretariat has signed 40 contracts with the potential ABD Grant Scheme beneficiaries;

-Implementation period is for the period of 2020.
+- Implementation period is in the course of 2020;

 - Total value of the SWG contribution in grants is up to: EUR 243,301.00;

 - Total planed investment by the beneficiary is up to: EUR 567,215.00;

 - Beneficiaries per country: 16 from Serbia, 7 from Montenegro, 3 from Bosnia and Hercegovina, 2 from Kosovo*, 10 from Macedonia, and 2 from Albania.